emccorson/onsenguide/GUIDE.md

 #### Remote API calls

-Let's go back to the list of Pokemon at `pokemon.html`.
-At the moment, there are a few Pokemon hardcoded into the list, but it would be better if our list had _all_ Pokemon in it.
+Let's go back to the list of Pokémon at `pokemon.html`.
+At the moment, there are a few Pokémon hardcoded into the list, but it would be better if our list had _all_ Pokémon in it.
 All 800 or so.

 Luckily, there's PokeAPI to help us out.
-PokeAPI is a REST API that provides information about everything to do with Pokemon.
-We're going to call one of its methods to get the full list of Pokemon.
+PokeAPI is a REST API that provides information about everything to do with Pokémon.
+We're going to call one of its methods to get the full list of Pokémon.

 The results returned from PokeAPI are paged.
 This means we get the first few results (the first 20 in this case) and URL to request the next page of results if we want them.
 That way we only get the results we need as we need them, and also don't overload the PokeAPI servers.

-Since we're getting the Pokemon from the server, we don't need the hardcoded Pokemon currently in the list, so clear the decks.
+Since we're getting the Pokémon from the server, we don't need the hardcoded Pokémon currently in the list, so clear the decks.
 Remove the child elements of the `ons-list` in `pokemon.html` so that the list looks like this:

 ```html